osu-crypto/libOTe/DMPF_RELEASE_NOTES.md

 ## Upgrade both parties together

+Reverse-Cuckoo setup now uses two serial privately controlled Waksman passes, with an independently sampled uniform permutation for each set and party.
+The composed permutation is retained across expansions.
+Setup also exchanges independent seed contributions for every (set, partition), rather than reusing each partition evaluator across the batch.
+This changes the setup wire format and permutation preprocessing; upgrade both peers and rerun setup.
+The seed exchange sends `16 * (1 + numSets * numPartitions)` bytes per party,
+including the separate DPF root.
+Sparse-set construction streams one evaluator at a time and retains the batched inner-product kernel.
+Repeated expansion still uses the cached leaf seeds, but the shuffle now has two serial passes.
+Historical timings do not measure these changes.

 The sparse-DPF setup protocol now masks inactive levels and omits the selected correction's low bit.
 The masking step changes the OT reservation and consumption schedule.
 Recompute reservations through `baseOtCount()`;